eric-blake/Connect-4/README.md

 ### Existing Features

 #### Welcome page
 * The first section is welcoming the user to the quiz and requesting a username.
-This is validated so that the username msut be two or more letters.
+This is validated so that the username must be two or more letters.
 <img src="assets/documentation/welcome-screen.PNG" alt="Screenshot of welcome page">

 #### Instructions